-The financial statements for the Law Reform Commission of Western Australia (the "Commission" for the purpose of these notes) for the year ended 30 June 2012 have been prepared in accordance with Australian Accounting Standards.
+The financial statements for the Law Reform Commission of Western Australia (the "Commission") for the year ended 30 June 2013 have been prepared in accordance with Australian Accounting Standards.
 The term 'Australian Accounting Standards' includes Standards and Interpretations issued by the Australian Accounting Standards Board (AASB).